Can You Use a VA Loan for Investment Property?

 Using Rental Income to Qualify for a VA Home Loan

-If you and your property meet these requirements and you do plan to rent out some units for additional income, you may be able to use those rents to help you qualify for the loan.
+If you and your property meet these requirements and you do plan to rent out some units for extra income, you may be able to use those rents to help you qualify for the loan.

 The Bottom Line

-However, with Mission First Capital, you can start your investment journey alongside other military members and veterans!
+With Mission First Capital, you can start your investment journey alongside other military members and veterans!
 If you have questions or would like to talk about potential partnerships or investment opportunities, don’t hesitate to reach out.
 Give us a call at +1 (844) 632-3863 or visit our website MissionFirstCapital.com to learn more and let’s invest today!